itsroops/vcf_comp_with_gold_standard/README.md

 ## Outputs
 The outputs from the tool can be categorized into three forms, namely, *log files* and *plot files* and *other result files*.

-1. There are two types of *log files* which are generated.
+1. There are two types of *log files* which are generated in the $installation_path/vcf_comp_with_gold_standard folder.

    * *mainlog.txt*: This file is generated during the actual execution of the tool and it records all the steps in details.
    * *slurm-jobid.out*: There are several of these files which log the events of the slurm jobs which have been submitted to the scheduler.

+2. The *parameters.txt* file is also generated which cotains the list of parameters which have been accepted by the user for running the program.
+It can be
+   investigated in case of any discrepancy in the values of the parameters.
+This is also found in the $installation_path/vcf_comp_with_gold_standard folder.

-2. The *plot files* include the combined bar plots comparing the values for different metrices like recall, precision and  f1 scores for all the vcf files.
+3. The *plot files* include the combined bar plots comparing the values for different metrices like recall, precision and  f1 scores for all the vcf files.
     They are generated in the *pdf* format.
+These are generated in the output path which is specified by the user.

-3. The *other result files* contain outputs from the *hap.py* tool run.
+4. The *other result files* contain outputs from the *hap.py* tool run.
+These are generated in the output path which is specified by the user.

 ## References
 1. For the **hap.py** tool: https://github.com/Illumina/hap.py